 - Create a custom build plan for deploying hardware with the desired configuration in the particular site and environment.

-After selecting and adding new hardware to your network environment, ensure you perform the tasks described in Preparing and Adding Hosts.
+After selecting and adding new hardware to your network environment, ensure you perform the burn-in tasks described in Adding New Hosts to the Trusted Host Environment.

 Planning New Segment Initialization

 Expanding Greenplum Database can be performed when the system is up and available.
-Run gpexpand to initialize new segment instances into the system and create an expansion schema.
+Run gpexpand to initialize new segment instances into the array and create an expansion schema.

 The time required depends on the number of schema objects in the Greenplum system and other factors related to hardware performance.
 In most environments, the initialization of new segments requires less than thirty minutes offline.